A green background with red letters and yellow text.

 What is C-trap?

-The "C-trap" (patent pending) is specifically designed to work in conjunction with HVAC/R equipment that produces condensation in its normal operation.
+The "C-trap" (U.S. Patent No. 11,585,566) is specifically designed to work in conjunction with HVAC/R equipment that produces condensation in its normal operation.
 It is designed to collect and retain a given amount of condensation (that is continuously produced by the equipment) in order to break a Vacuum like effect also produced by blowers generally contained in said equipment, thus allowing the accumulated condensate to continue draining from the equipment, through the C-trap then piped off to a nearby drain or runoff.

 When the C-trap is installed and applied in an air conditioning or refrigeration system, it would mount in line of the evaporators condensate drain line (as illustrated).

-When an air conditioning or refrigeration system is running the evaporator collects condensation from the air that flows through it (as a natural part of the process of conditioning or cooling the air) as the condensation builds up on the coils it runs down and accumulates in the condensate pan internal to the unit.
+When an air conditioning or refrigeration system is running, the cold evaporator collects moisture from the air that flows through it (as a natural part of the process of conditioning or cooling the air) as the condensation builds up on the coils it runs down and accumulates in the condensate pan internal to the unit.
 As the water begins to fill up in this pan it is channeled to a drain located near the bottom of the pan thus allowing it to be piped off to a remote location of choice.
 It is this piping at the closest point to the evaporator unit is where the C-trap device would be implemented.
-The accumulated water from the evaporator's condensate pan would be piped directly to the top of the C-trap device allowing the water to enter in through the condensate inlet (see below).
-As it accumulates it fills up the bottom of the C-trap device until the water level reaches the condensate outlet (see below) at which point the water will continue to run through the condensate outlet through piping attached at that point and ran to a remote location of choice.
+The accumulated water from the evaporator's condensate pan would be piped directly to the top of the C-trap device allowing the water to enter in through the condensate inlet (as shown above).
+As it accumulates it fills up the bottom of the C-trap device until the water level reaches the condensate outlet (as shown above) at which point the water will continue to run through the condensate outlet through piping attached at that point and ran to a remote location of choice.

 * Reduce material cost, but most of all time/labor cost.
 Not on just the initial installation, but on future serviceability as well!